malpercio-dev/atBB/README.md

 This will likely involve building out, at mimumum, a lexicon, an AppView, and designed with flexibility and ease in deployment in mind so that it is simple for admins to set up a new atBB forum.

-Other possibilities include an "App Data Server" (a PDS for the app), as it feels conceptually odd for a user PDS to contain forum metadata.